drebelsky/drebelsky.github.io/docs/notes/hello-world-manual.md

    0x000000000040102c <+44>:    syscall
 ```

-While we could change the linker script `ld` uses (see `man ld` (look for `-T`)), the language is somewhat obscure, so we'll move to creating the ELF file directly.
+While we could change the linker script `ld` uses (see `man ld` (look for `-T`)), the language is somewhat obtuse, so we'll move to creating the ELF file directly.
 While doing so, we'll continue to ignore some details (e.g.,`PT_GNU_STACK`).
 While you're following along, you may want to bring up some ELF reference (e.g., <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format> or <https://refspecs.linuxbase.org/elf/elf.pdf>).

 Note that since GNU's `as` expects to output to an ELF file, getting just the assembly output is a little awkward (we use `objcopy` to treat the .text segment as its own ELF file).
-Note that the loadable segments must be page aligned (both in the file and in memory)---this took me some amount of debugging to realize,and in the process, I referenced [this blog post about crafting a 105 byte "Hello, world!" executable](https://nathanotterness.com/2021/10/tiny_elf_modernized.html); the end program ends up being remarkably similar, so I felt this was especially important to note.
+Note that the loadable segments must be page aligned (both in the file and in memory)---this took me some amount of debugging to realize, and in the process, I referenced [this blog post about crafting a 105 byte "Hello, world!" executable](https://nathanotterness.com/2021/10/tiny_elf_modernized.html); the end program ends up being remarkably similar, so I felt this was especially important to note.

 ```asm
 START: